coderplex-org/openrank-backend/README.md

 Join the disucssion chatroom for this project on Discord : https://chat.coderplex.org (#open-source channel)

+You can view the gist of discussions that happen weekly regarding this project at [Discusionns' gist](/DISCUSSIONS-GIST.md)

 This project is still under active development.
 Code contributions are welcome.

 [![Build Status](https://travis-ci.org/coderplex/OpenRank.svg?branch=master)](https://travis-ci.org/coderplex/OpenRank)